vishipayyallore/speaker-series-2022/csharp-corner/S1_Implement_IaaS_08aug2022/README.md

 > 1. Discussion and Demo

 ## Creating Ubuntu VM using an ARM template and Azure CLI.
-Accessing the default page.
 (6 Minutes)

 > 1. Discussion and Demo